MANO-B/MicroSEC/README.md

 SimpleRepeat_TRF: Whether the mutation locates at a simple repeat sequence or not.
 Neighborhood_sequence: [5'-20 bases] + [Alt sequence] + [3'-20 bases].
 Transition: 1-snv mutation pattern with a 3'-base.
 C>T_t represents CT to TT mutation.
 C>T_g_FFPE represents the possible FFPE artifact.
+Gene, HGVS.p, Total_QV>=20, %Alt, SimpleRepeat_TRF, Transition can be set to NA.

 File 2: BAM file